GenesysCloudBlueprints/agent-monitoring-app-blueprint/blueprint/index-draft.md

     ```
     This configuration allows the `purecloud-platform-client-v2` library to be successfully imported through webpack.

-### Import the Genesys Cloud API Platform JavaScript SDK into your Vue project
+### Import the Genesys Cloud Platform API Client SDK - JavaScript into your Vue project

-1. Import and use the Genesys Cloud Platform API JavaScript client in your Vue project.
+1. Import and use the Genesys Cloud Platform API Client SDK - JavaScript into your Vue project.
 For example:

     ```typescript
     import platformClient from 'purecloud-platform-client-v2'